dasteihn/minifftw/README.md

 - fftw3\_mpi with header files
 - MPI implementation with header files

+OpenMP is **not** required, as this wrapper uses the FFTW with POSIX threads.

 ## Building

 - `make normal` for a wrapper around the serial FFTW